 Wasted food is not only a waste of money, but is also a major contributor to climate change.
 The food we throw away means a waste of all the energy, water and packaging that is used in its production, transportation and storage.

 The good news is that there a few quick and easy things we can all do to reduce the amount of food we throw away.

 There are lots of ways to make your food stay fresher for longer, for example

 - there's not much that can't be frozen until it's needed

 - if you have chicken breasts that you're not planning to eat straightaway, they can be cut into strips and frozen, to be defrosted quickly and used in a stir-fry later

 - a lot of time can be saved by cooking a big dish, then dividing it into smaller portions to freeze for another time.
-There's a great recipe you can download at the bottom of the page for a tasty shepherd's pie that's perfect for it.

 We've all ended up cooking a bit too much food for dinner.
 It's easily done, especially with rice and pasta.
 The perfect thing for measuring a portion is probably sitting in one of your kitchen cupboards or drawers.
 A mug or tablespoon can be used to work out just the right amount.